-If unhappy about the outcome of the referral to Children's Services Social Care, please refer to: Leeds LSCP Local Protocol: Concerns Resolution. http://www.leedsLSCP.org.uk/LSCP/media/Images/Concern-Resolution.pdf
+If unhappy about the outcome of the referral to Children's Services Social Care, please refer to: Leeds LSCP Local Protocol: Concerns Resolution.

-- Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person
+• Ensuring the relevant staffing ratios are met, where applicable

 6 Confidentiality and Information Sharing

 - 6.1 Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - 6.2 School recognises that the only purpose of confidentiality in this respect is to benefit the child.
 Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation/report of abuse, and must pass any cause for concerns immediately to a designated safeguarding lead. - 6.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 10), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section 10.2), information sharing (see section 6.4) and working with parents (see section 6.5).